On the Decision Boundaries of Neural Networks: A Tropical Geometry Perspective: Tropical Adversarial Attacks

 \textbf{Motivational Insight to the Dual View.} Here, we train a single hidden layer neural network, where the size of the input is 2 with 50 hidden nodes and 2 outputs on a simple dataset as shown in Figure \ref{fig:adv_attack_intuition}.
 We then solve Problem \ref{eq:adv_attack_main_obj} for a given $\mathbf{x}_0$ shown in black.
 We show the decision boundaries for the network with and without the perturbation at the first linear layer $\xi_{\mathbf{A}_1}$.
 Figure \ref{fig:adv_attack_intuition} shows that perturbing an edge of the dual subdivision polytope, by perturbing the first linear layer, indeed corresponds to perturbing the decision boundaries and results in the misclassification of $\mathbf{x}_0$.
 Interestingly and as expected, perturbing different decision boundaries corresponds to perturbing different edges of the dual subdivision.

 \textbf{MNIST Experiment.} Here, we design perturbations to misclassify MNIST images.
 Figure \ref{fig:adver_total} shows several adversarial examples that change the network prediction for digits $\{5,4,1,8,9\}$ to other targets.
 Namely our tropical reformulation of adversarial attack successfully causes the network to misclassifying digit 9 as 8,4,3,2, and 1, respectively.
 In some cases, the perturbation $\eta$ is as small as $\epsilon = 0.1$, where $\mathbf{x}_0 \in [0,1]^n$.
-We again emphasize that our approach is not meant to be compared with (or beat) state of the art adversarial attacks, but rather to provide a novel geometrically inspired perspective that can shed new light in this field.
+Moreover, we conduct experiments on a larger scale where we measure the robust accuracy of our trained model on 1000 randomly selected and correctly classified samples of MNIST.
+We vary $\epsilon_1 \in \{0.1, 0.2\}$ and $\epsilon_2\in\{0.0, 1.0, 2.0 \}$.
+Note that when setting $\epsilon_2=0.0$, our attack in Eq. \eqref{eq:adv_attack_main_obj} recovers the structured adversarial attack~\cite{xu2018structured}.
+We report the results in Table~\ref{tab:MNIST_Attack}.
+Our results show that guiding the input perturbations through the tropically inspired layer perturbations improves the attack success rate and reduces the robust accuracy.
+We emphasize that our approach is not meant to be compared with (or beat) state of the art adversarial attacks, but to provide a novel geometrically inspired angle to shed new light in this field.